HituziANDO/SwiftyUpdateKit/README.md

     guard let self = self else { return }
     // This closure is called when current app version is old.
     // Show custom update alert: present your view controller or add your view for the update alert.
-}, newRelease: { [weak self] newVersion, releaseNotes, firstInstalled in
+}, newRelease: { [weak self] newVersion, releaseNotes, firstUpdated in
     guard let self = self else { return }
     // Show custom release notes: present your view controller or add your view to show the release notes.
 }) {